aau-cns/ikf_lib/README.md

 ## TODO:

 * Support delayed updates between two prediction steps.
-* Redo-update avalanche after t0, by triggering all agents with interin joint measurements after t0 to redo their updates (currently all are redoing updates).
+* Redo-update avalanche for participants and post-correlated instances after t0, by triggering all agents with interin joint measurements after t0 to redo their updates (currently all are redoing updates).

 ## Third party content: